High Line Canal Trail Trailheads and Segments

-- Shoes: To walk the High Line Canal Trail, you just need a good pair of walking shoes or sandals.
-Boots aren’t necessary, unless the weather requires them.
-Sandals such as Keen would be fine, although I do encourage a closed-toe sandal like these closed-toe Chacos to bar against pebbles and goat heads.
+- Shoes: To walk the High Line Canal Trail, you need a good pair of walking shoes or sandals.
+Boots aren’t necessary unless the weather requires them.
+Sandals such as Keen would be fine, although I encourage a closed-toe sandal like these closed-toe Chacos to bar against pebbles and goat heads.
 In the winter, you’ll want to wear a closed-toe hiker, and you might want to wear ice cleats, but this is a rare requirement.
-In the winter, the High Line is also a great place to snow shoe or cross country ski if enough snow has fallen.
+In the winter, the High Line is also a great place to snowshoe or cross country ski if enough snow has fallen.

 I get my shoes at REI because of their fabulous return policy.

 - Water: For water, carry at least two liters.
-Water is hard to find along the trail.
-I prefer a bladder, but bottles are absolutely efficient.
+Water is hard to find along the trail, and I prefer a bladder for efficiency, but bottles are absolutely sufficient.

 - Hat: On your head, make sure you’ve got a good hat for either sun or warmth.
 My favorite hat, the Wallaroo, is made right here in Boulder, and I get to support a local Colorado company.